Insurgency in Khyber Pakhtunkhwa: Intensified drone strikes and border skirmishes with the United States

-An MQ-9 taking off in Afghanistan.
+An MQ-9 Reaper taking off in Afghanistan.

 At the end of August 2008, the USAF stepped up its air attacks in the Federally Administered Tribal Areas.
 On 3 September 2008, the United States Army Special Forces teams laid a commando attack in a village near the Afghan border in South Waziristan.
 Additional airstrikes from unmanned drones in North Waziristan culminating on 8 September 2008, when a United States Air Force drone aircraft fired a number of missiles at a "guest house for militants arriving in North Waziristan."
 Around ~23 people were killed, but the operation's target, Jalaluddin Haqqani, was not among them.

-On 25 September 2008, the Pakistan military and the US military became involved in heavy border fighting on the Frontier border.
+On 25 September 2008, the Pakistan military and the U.S. military became involved in heavy border fighting on the Frontier border.
 The incident happened after two US military helicopters came under fire from Pakistan army troops.
-A US military spokesman insisted that they had been about 1+1/2 mi inside Afghanistan.
+A U.S. military spokesman insisted that they had been about 1+1/2 mi inside Afghanistan.
 Speaking at the United Nations, President Asif Zardari maintained that Pakistan would not tolerate violations of its sovereignty, even by its allies.
 President Zardari told the United Nations, "Just as we will not let Pakistani's territory to be used by terrorists for attacks against our people and our neighbours, we cannot allow our territory and our sovereignty to be violated by our friends", he said, without specifically citing the United States or the border flareup.